Editor's note: This article was first published on April 22 at 4:23 p.m. EDT and has been updated.

 Others, like sailors attached to Navy Expeditionary Combat Command units, won't wear their blueberries as long as they're on a NECC tour of duty.

 Some 50,000 sailors are paid to maintain three sets of blue NWUs, at $215 a pair.
 Getting rid of this requirement would thus save the service around $10 million a year in organizational clothing costs for purchasing Type III's.

 To be sure, the service would also need to buy more sets of the woodland NWUs, which reportedly have a higher cost than the digital blues, making it unclear how much of the savings the service would see, though with larger purchases, the per-unit cost will naturally drop.

 Slimming the seabag is easier said than done.
-Many before have tried to tackle it.
-Few have succeeded.
+Many before have tried to tackle ita burgeoning seabag.
+Few have succeeded in the end.

-Beyond saying that nearly everything is on the table, CNO didn’t say which way he is leaning.
+Beyond saying that nearly everything is on the table, CNOhe didn’t say much about which way he is leaning, yet.

-"These are important decisions and so you want to do them thoughtfully,” he said.
-"I would say that in the next few months we might be ready to come out with our next step forward.”
+"These are important decisions and so you want to do them thoughtfully," he said.
+"I would say that in the next few months we might be ready to come out with sort of our next step forward in that area."